 If you wish to flaunt your favorite Barege apparel for years to come, then you must take good care of it.
 And if you take all the necessary precautions, we guarantee you, this fabric will outlast most of the items in your wardrobe.

 Make sure you wash this delicate fabric either by hand in cold water or dry clean it.
 We strictly suggest refraining from the use of machines, even on the gentle cycle.
 Don’t use any harsh chemicals or concentrated detergents.
-Take care of this fabric like it is your prized possession, and it will continue to lighten up your wardrobe and outshine all your ordinary dresses!
+Take care of this fabric like it is your prized possession, and it will continue to light up your wardrobe and outshine all your ordinary dresses!

 Where to buy Barege Fabric